-Shvil Parot HaChalav is a dairy farm in Bethlehem Of Galilee.
-They also offer behind-the-scenes tours, and today we will be joining one of them.
-Let’s begin exploring!
+Shvil Parot HaChalav is a dairy farm in Bethlehem of Galilee.
+They also offer behind-the-scenes tours, and today we will join one.

 Table of Contents